evso7th/EtherMusic/SYSTEM_ANALYSIS.md

 This is a critical performance and architectural feature.

-- **Isolation:** All complex music generation algorithms for each style (`Ambient`, `Toccata`, `Space`, etc.) are located in separate Web Worker files inside the `/public/assets/workers/` directory.
+- **Isolation:** All complex music generation algorithms for each style (`Ambient`, `Toccata`, `Space`, etc.) are located in a single, dedicated Web Worker file (`/public/assets/workers/ambient.worker.js`).
 This prevents the main UI thread from freezing during heavy computations.
-- **Dynamic Loading:** The `AutopilotEngine` dynamically instantiates the correct worker file based on the user's style selection.
-This makes the system modular and easy to extend with new styles without touching the core engine logic.
+- **Dynamic Loading:** The `AutopilotEngine` dynamically instantiates the worker file.
+This makes the system modular and easy to extend with new styles without touching the core engine logic, as all style logic is contained within the single worker file.

 ## 3. Unidirectional Data Flow and UI as the Source of Truth